MIND: Multi-rationale INtegrated Discriminative Reasoning Framework for Multi-modal Large Models: Methods

 In P2CL-I, the model uses random sampling in the \textit{Multi-Rationale-Pos} pool as supervision, aiming to learn the shared causal and logical chains expressed in different linguistic forms, thereby avoiding overfitting to a single standard rationale.
-Given a multimodal sample ${S_{RAD}} = \{ I,Q,O,C,{R_{gt}},\{ R_i^ + \} _{i = 1}^M\}$, the model jointly encodes visual and textual via the multimodal encoder and a language decoder to generate the rationale $\hat R$.
+Given a multimodal sample ${S_{RAD}} = \{ I,Q,O,C,{R_{gt}},\{ R_i^ + \} _{i = 1}^M\}$, the model jointly encodes visual and textual inputs via the multimodal encoder and a language decoder to generate the rationale $\hat R$.
 We employ a maximum likelihood generation objective to encourage the model to capture consistent logic across diverse rationales:

-To further enhance the semantic boundaries discrimination and embedding consistency, P2CL-I is jointly optimized with the MCA optimization strategy (please see \cref{sec:mca_optimization_strategy}), whose loss term is denoted as ${\cal L}_{{\rm{mca}}}$.
-Thus, the total optimization objective of P2CL-I is as follow:
+To further enhance the semantic-boundary discrimination and embedding consistency, P2CL-I is jointly optimized with the MCA optimization strategy (please see \cref{sec:mca_optimization_strategy}), whose loss term is denoted as ${\cal L}_{{\rm{mca}}}$.
+Thus, the total optimization objective of P2CL-I is as follows:

 In P2CL-II, the model uses positive-negative rationale pairs ${R_{{\rm{c}}ond}} \in \{ R_i^ + ,R_j^ - \}$ as semantic cues, and explicitly models error identification and logical correction through a unified joint generation objective for both answers and rationales.
 Given a multimodal sample input $Q' = \{ I,Q,O,C,{R_{{\rm{cond}}}}\}$, the model takes either a positive or negative rationale as input and generates a concatenated output sequence of the answer and rationale $[\hat A,{\hat R^ + }]$: